LGBTQ people are under attack in state legislatures. Help us fight back.

 These criteria have been created to encourage employers to participate in the index and to advance the best practices for LGBTQ workplace inclusion that should be expected of all large employers.
 The criteria have always been intended to evolve as more employers adopt existing criteria and new best practices emerge.

-Current criteria for the 2021 CEI
+Current criteria for the Corporate Equality Index

 1. Workforce Protections (30 points possible)